Engineering Diffraction Testing

 This test covers the loading and plotting focused data in the fitting tab.

-1. Create a new calibration, untick Crop calibration enter calibration sample # 305738 and click Calibrate.
-On the Focus tab, set Sample Run # to 305793-305795 and Vanadium # to 307521 and click Focus.
+2. On the Focus tab, set Sample Run # to 305793-305795 and Vanadium # to 307521.
 These sample runs have different stress and strain log values.
+Make sure the red * s next to the two Browse buttons are cleared when clicked outside the text boxes or wait otherwise.
+Then click Focus.

-2. In the fitting tab, load multiple of these newly focused TOF .nxs files in the Load Focused Data section.
-The path to the focused files should be auto populated
+3. In the Fitting tab, load multiple of these newly focused TOF .nxs files in the Load Focused Data section.
+The path to the focused files should be auto populated.

-3. Click the Load button.
+4. Click the Load button.
 A row should be added to the UI table for each focused run.
 There should be a grouped workspace with the suffix _logs_Fitting in the ADS with tables corresponding to each log value specified in the settings (to open the settings use the cog in the bottom left corner of the UI).
-There should be an additional table called run_info that provides some of the metadata for each run.
+In the same grouped workspace there should be an additional table called run_info_Fitting that provides some of the metadata for each run.
 Each row in these tables should correspond to the equivalent row in the UI table.

-6. Clear the runs by clicking Remove All below the table.
-Repeat steps 1-2 again but load the d-spacing .nxs file(s) instead
+7. Clear the runs by clicking Remove All below the table.
+Repeat steps 1-2 again but load the d-spacing .nxs file(s) instead.

 Test 5

-1. On the Fitting tab, test the functionality of the Load Focused Data section at the top.
-The tests so far have enabled you to produce many different focussed data files, so check that the Unit and region filters help you to find dSpacing data for Texture regions and TOF data for North bank.
+1. The tests so far have enabled you to produce many different focussed data files.
+In the Load Focused Data section at the top of Fitting tab, when clicked on Browse button, check that the Unit Filter and Region Filter combo boxes help you to find dSpacing data for Texture regions and TOF data for North bank.

 Test 6